 This is my version of poulet demi-deuil, a classic French dish made by placing shaved black truffles under the skin of a chicken, resembling the veil of a woman in mourning.
 It seems that the appearance is only ‘half mourning’ because some of the bird’s white flesh is still seen; full mourning would be entirely black.
 Traditionally chicken in half mourning is braised, however I prefer the flavour and look of roast chicken, so this is my variation.
 While truffles are indulgent, a little goes a long way and you can buy a small one online for around $75.
 Use a good free-range chicken and enjoy it all with an elegant chardonnay such as Soumah Equilibrio.
-Serve it with some braised lettuce or baked honey carrots if you like.
+Serve it with some braised lettuce (see video below) or baked honey carrots if you like.
 Bon appétit!

 This is a great way to use the stock leftover from poaching chicken in dishes such as Hainanese Chicken Rice or Steeped Chicken with Spicy Slaw or take a short-cut with Maggie Beer’s excellent free-range chicken stock.

 Trussing a chicken, or any poultry, means to tie it securely with twine so that the wings and legs stay close to the body.

 Trussing makes the bird more compact so that it cooks evenly and helps prevent the wings and ends of the drumsticks from burning.
 It also gives the cooked chicken a neater, more attractive appearance.